mmonyok/06-HW-weatherDashboard/README.md

 3. You have Git and Github Desktop installed (https://git-scm.com/downloads, https://desktop.github.com/) and have registered for an account,

-4. Clone this repository: git clone https://github.com/bpplaysguitar/weather-dashboard.git,
+4. Either Clone or Fork this repository: https://github.com/mmonyok/06-HW-weatherDashboard,

 5. Create your own repository for the files on GitHub.